 Shawn has a setup that rivals traditional television.
 The beauty is that Shawn was able to purchase the entire system himself.
 This case study shows what one creative person can do on a budget to help promote their radio show.
 As you can see above each camera is only connected via a single Ethernet cable.
 Shawn sets up his streaming system every day because he owns it.
-Therefore each camera needed to be easy to setup and operate.
+Therefore each camera needed to be easy to set up and operate.

 TeleSouth launches SuperTalkTV

 TeleSouth Media installed five PTZOptics 20X-SDI cameras to help broadcast select radio shows on the stations website.
-The media company is currently streaming three shows Monday through Friday and two shows each Saturday.
+The media company is currently streaming three shows, Monday through Friday, and two shows each Saturday.
 The audio engineers, who are also co-hosts, have the ability to switch the cameras and operate the IP joystick as needed from the control room.

-TeleSouth Media launches SuperTalk TV in April of 2019.
+TeleSouth Media launched SuperTalk TV in April of 2019.
 SuperTalk TV is an HD video stream originating from the Jackson studios for The Gallo Radio Show, The JT Show and Good Things with Rebecca Turner.

 Case Study Provided by: WSN (Worldwide Streaming Network)